The Coalition Government is sticking to its plan to build a stronger economy to benefit all Australians, the Member for Forde Bert van Manen MP said.

-“As part of the Turnbull Government’s commitment to guaranteeing essential services, our More Choices for a Longer Life plan will help older residents in Forde live healthy and connected lives with increased financial and skills support and 14,000 more home care places.
+“As part of the Coalition Government’s commitment to guaranteeing essential services, our More Choices for a Longer Life plan will help older residents in Forde live healthy and connected lives with increased financial and skills support and 14,000 more home care places.

 “This will support 21,057 people aged over 65 and their families in Forde to live longer, happier and healthier lives.